FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Turnbull, Turnball, Trimble, Trimbell, Trumbell, Trumbill, Turnbul and many more.

-Another 47 words (3 lines of text) are included under the topic Early Trumbo Notables in all our PDF Extended History products.
+Another 33 words (2 lines of text) are included under the topic Early Trumbo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Trumbo family moved to Ireland, but this topic is not covered in this excerpt.
-Another 135 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 135 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Thomas and William Turnbull settled in New Jersey in 1685; John Turnbull settled in Annapolis, Maryland in 1753; William Turnbull settled in Bonavista, Newfoundland in 1765.